 But, creativity is also like a muscle.

 If you don’t use it, it will take some time to get in its form (but will continue to develop even further afterward).

 So, how can you nurture creativity so you could receive all of its wonderful benefits?

 Here are some ideas to get started with.

 1. Go for a walk

 Nothing’s better than a quick, short walk (or a longer one, if you have the time for it) to get some clarity.

-A little fresh air (hopefully with a smell of the flowers 🙂 ) will clear out your head, and make the room for creative ideas to hop in, while at the same time your body moves, leaving you feeling refreshed from head to toes!
+A little fresh air (hopefully with the smell of the flowers 🙂 ) will clear out your head, and make the room for creative ideas to hop in, while at the same time your body moves, leaving you feeling refreshed from head to toes!